domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 The cure to existential boredom: Immerse yourself in culture & nature.
 Publish.

-Trust statistics - it's essential to have faith in statistics.
+Trust statistics.
+It's essential to have faith in statistics.
+Statistics is the basis of Truth.

 Trace the source.